munificent/craftinginterpreters/book/optimization.md

 ^code qnan (1 before, 2 after)

 It would be nice if C supported binary literals.
-But if you do the conversion, you'll see that value is the same as:
+But if you do the conversion, you'll see that value is the same as this:

 <img src="image/optimization/qnan.png" alt="The quiet NaN bits." />